Rethinking Continual Learning with Progressive Neural Collapse: Experimental Results

-\textbf{\textit{Implementation details.}} To ensure a fair comparison, we train a ResNet-18 backbone~\cite{he2016deep} using the same number of epochs for all approaches, i.e., 50 epochs for every task in Seq-CIFAR-10 and Seq-CIFAR-100, where 100 epochs for every task in Seq-TinyImageNet to accommodate its higher complexity.
+\textbf{\textit{Implementation details and evaluation metrics.}} To ensure a fair comparison, we train a ResNet-18 backbone~\citep{he2016deep} using the same number of epochs and batch size for all approaches.
 For contrastive learning approaches Co\textsuperscript{2}L, CILA, and MNC\textsuperscript{3}L, we follow their original implementations by removing the final classification layer of ResNet-18, and append a two-layer projection head with ReLU activation to map backbone features into a $d$-dimensional embedding space ($d=128$ for Seq-CIFAR-10/100, $d=256$ for Seq-TinyImageNet).
+The training epochs are 50 for Seq-CIFAR-10 and Seq-CIFAR-100, and 100 for Seq-TinyImageNet instead of 500 epochs for the initial tasks, 100 (Seq-CIFAR-10 and Seq-CIFAR-100) and 50 (Seq-TinyImageNet) for incremental tasks.
 A separate linear classifier is subsequently trained on the frozen embeddings for these contrastive learning methods.

-\textbf{\textit{Evaluation metrics.}} We consider two standard evaluation metrics in CL \cite{chaudhry2018riemannian, buzzega2020dark, rebuffi2017icarl, dang2024memory}, i.e., final average accuracy (FAA) and average forgetting (FF).
-Let $T$ denote the total number of tasks (start with task 0 and end with task $T-1$) in CL and $a^{t}_{i}$ be the model accuracy on the $i$-th task after learning the task $t\in [0, T-1]$.
+For STAR (~\cite{eskandarstar}), we employ the performance of ER+STAR, since our method can be seen as adding a regularization term to ER.
+Hyperparameter details are in Appendix \ref{sec:hyper}.
+We consider two standard evaluation metrics in CL, i.e., final average accuracy (FAA) and average forgetting (FF).
+Let $T$ denote the total number of tasks and $a^{t}_{i}$ be the model accuracy on the $i$-th task after learning the task $t\in [1, T]$.
 The FAA and FF are defined as: